Heisdera/frontend-mentor-testimonials-grid-section/README.md

 ## Acknowledgments

-A special thank you to myself for completing my first Single Page Application with React Router and Tailwindcss😇.
+A special thank you to myself for completing another frontend mentor challenge.